-- 1. Move the control handles into neutral position. - 2.
-Press and hold the throttle only button while moving the control handles ahead to the forward detent. - 3.
+- 1. Move the control handles into neutral position. - Press and hold the throttle only/station select button while moving the control handles ahead to the forward detent. - 3.
 Hold in the button until the horn sounds twice and the neutral lights starts flashing.
 The flashing lights indicates that the throttle only is engaged. - 4.
 Advance the control handles to increase engine RPM.
-Engine RPM is limited to 3000 RPM to prevent engine damage. - 5.
-To disengage, return the control handles back to neutral position.
+Engine RPM is limited to prevent engine damage. - 5.
+To disengage, return the control handles back to neutral position. - 6.
+The warm up mode can be re-activated by turning off and re-starting the engine.